 Disclaimer: I own nothing.
 Chapter title taken from the beautiful song 'Tonight' by Lykke Li.
 I definitely suggest giving it a listen when you have the chance!

 My heart confetti melted away the snow and coaxed a thousand flowers out of the ground, fireworks blooming, plump petals unfurling like opening books, like fists letting go.
 Everybody was so amazed, they clapped and cheered and even gave the day a name: spring.

-So what can we learn from this?
+What can we learn from this?